Some wine clubs offer basic gift presentation options while others are heavily focused on the gifts side of their business and offer terrific choices.

 Q: How does a wine club work?

-A: Simply put, a wine club is a subscription box service for wine.
+A: A wine club is a subscription box service for wine which delivers wine at regular intervals, typically monthly.
 Each month a new selection of wines is delivered to your door.
 With hundreds of wine clubs available, you can customize the type of wine, wine region, delivery frequency, number of bottles in each shipment, and the wine quality (to name a few options).

 Q: When will my wine gift be delivered?